-We have two homilies by Father Hanly for 3rd Sunday of Easter, Year B. We have a recording and transcript for each homily.
+We have two beautiful homilies by Father Hanly for 3rd Sunday of Easter, Year B: “’Peace Be With You’” and “Forgive Each Other.”

 “Peace Be With You”

-In his homily for 3rd Sunday of Easter, Year B, Father Hanly says: “This is a wonderful passage from Luke, because Luke lets us know that Jesus seeks us out when we are troubled with doubts about ourselves, the world in which we live, our painful lives, all of these things.When we don’t know what to do, when we feel maybe that even God has abandoned us, it is Jesus who comes to us.
+In his beautiful homily for 3rd Sunday of Easter, Year B, Father Hanly reminds us: “When we don’t know what to do, when we feel maybe that even God has abandoned us, it is Jesus who comes to us.
 And he just appears.”

 This reading begins, the one according to Luke…